-There are currently twelve students, each of whom is supported by a team of sponsors.
+Each student is supported by a team of sponsors.
 The number of students and sponsors change as students graduate and new students are brought into the program.
-We have successfully graduated more than 12 students from the program, helping some of these first students through both high school and college - a long term investment!
+We have successfully graduated more than 20 students from the program, helping some of these first students through both high school and college - a long term investment!

-Most of the university students are in their second year of a four year program.
-Once they have completed their required courses they must complete their thesis, which we have learned, can take a year or more to complete.
+Most of the university students are in a four or five year program.
+Once they have completed their required courses they must complete their thesis or internship, which we have learned, can take a year or more to complete.
 Often the scholarship students still need to receive some financial assistance while working toward completing their thesis.
 After presenting their thesis the students must take the required exams before receiving their professional license.
 There are fees that the students must pay for the exams and license.
 The amount of the fees can vary from university to university as well as the professional field.

-Paola – University student in Merida studying dental surgeon.
-Paola would like to focus on Pediatric Dentistry.
+Paola – Paola recently completed her degree in Pediatric Dentistry and is finishing up her internship.
 She took a lot of joy in speaking to school age children about the importance of good dental hygiene.
-Paola's first semester as a university student has been a huge transition for her, but she is an excellent student in Dental school.
+Paola's first semester as a university student was a huge transition for her, but she is an excellent student in Dental school.
 She was very nervous after her first exams, worried she didn't do well, but when the results came out, she had the highest exam grade of anyone in her class!

-Yuseli - University student attending the Institute of Technology in Cancun studying accounting.
+Yuseli - Yuseli is a university student attending the Institute of Technology in Cancun studying Accounting.
 Yuseli postponed her studies for two years so she could work and save money.
 Her dream is to be able to support her younger sisters so they can get the education they dream of.

-Our current 2018 students.
-From left to right, Cleyder, Miguel Canche, Miguel Esquivel, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.
-Missing are Anthony, Diana and Paola.
+Students.
+From left to right, Cleyder, Miguel Canche, Miguel Jesus, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.